karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 [Language is always “situated”](https://web.stanford.edu/~mjkay/LifeOfLanguage.pdf), i.e., it depends on external references for its understanding and the receiver(s) must be in a position to resolve these references.
 This therefore means that the text used to train models carries latent information about the author and the situation, albeit to varying degrees.

 Due to the situatedness of language, any language data set inevitably carries with it a demographic bias.
-For example, speech to text transcription tends to have higher error rates for African Americans, Arabs and South Asians as compared to Americans and Europeans.
+For example, some speech to text transcription models tend to have higher error rates for African Americans, Arabs and South Asians as compared to Americans and Europeans.
+This is because the corpus that the  speech recognition models are trained are dominated by utterances of people from western countries.
+This causes the system to be good at interpreting European and American accents but subpar at transcribing speech from other parts of the world.

 Another example in this space is the gender biases in existing word embeddings (which are learned through a neural networks) that show females having a higher association with “less-cerebral” occupations while males tend to be associated with purportedly “more-cerebral” or higher paying occupations.